betaflight/template/.github/pull_request_template.md

 ## Important considerations when opening a pull request:

-1. Make sure you do not make the changes you want on the `master` branch of your fork, or open the pull request from the `master` branch of your fork.
+1. Make sure you do not make the changes you want to open a pull request for on the `master` branch of your fork, or open the pull request from the `master` branch of your fork.
 Some of our integrations will fail if you do this, resulting in your pull request not being accepted.
 If this is your first pull request, it is probably a good idea to first read up on how opening pull requests work (https://opensource.com/article/19/7/create-pull-request-github is a good introduction);

 2. Pull requests will only be accepted if they are opened against the `master` branch of our repository.
 Pull requests opened against other branches without prior consent from the maintainers will be closed;